 The year 1947 brought independence from British rule and drastic changes to India.
 At the time that riots broke out between Hindus and Muslims, Masud and his family were visiting his parents in New Delhi.
 With a mob ready to storm their house, they fled to the home of Atiya's parents in Old Delhi.

 This was to be the the beginning of Masud's career in the new government of India.
 Atiya's father, Mirza Mohammad Saeed, was president of the Delhi unit of the Muslim League and a close friend of Maulana Azad who became India's first Minister for Education on February 1, 1948.
 Masud and Azad were to meet on September 14, 1947.
-Later Masud was to meet Gandhi at Birla House.

-During the months following partition, Masud spent his days trying to talk Muslims from fleeing to Pakistan, and to help with arriving refugees from Pakistan.
+During the months following partition, Masud spent his days trying to talk Muslims out of fleeing to Pakistan, and to help with arriving refugees from Pakistan.
 Masud was made an honorary Special Magistrate.
 He was offered an armed guard, but preferred to go unarmed while Muslims were being slaughtered daily in the streets of Delhi.

 Masud describes an incident where he met a Sikh whose family had been slaughtered in Pakistan.
 As Masud listened to the Sikh's story, the Sikh concluded, "I have sworn to kill all Muslims."
 Masud said, "You will have to start with me, I am a Muslim."
 The Sikh could not believe that the stranger who had listened with such compassion to his story could be a Muslim.
-From that point the Sikh followed Masud in his rounds of Muslim neighborhoods.
+From that day the Sikh accompanied Masud in his rounds of Muslim neighborhoods.
 Later they recruited a Hindu.

 During this time the Indian government ordered Muslims in East Punjab to leave, to make room for Hindus arriving from West Punjab.
 When Gandhi, who had wanted a united India, heard of this he was furious.
 Masud and a Hindu, Gautam, were sent to Gurgaon to see what they could do to prevent the remaining Muslims, the Meos, from being deported.